 Whatever your religion is, meditation in front of a sacred object, be it a statue of Christ or Buddha, will bring peace to your mind.
 The meditation altar and statue should be a comfortable viewing height, not too far above your head when you are seated, but not below your feet, because this is a mark of disrespect.
 Any murti, statue or large crystal should be centered in the middle of the altar, the section for well-being.
 Place only undamaged statues on the Alter.
 Dispose of any damaged or broken statues/murtis by immersing them in a body of flowing water, such as a river.
 A few simple items surround the statue or spirit object, such as a vase of flowers or a small green plant; a candle or tea light; an incense holder; and a beautiful object from nature such as smooth river stone, feather or pine cone.

-There should only be few things in the meditation room.
+There should only be a few things in the meditation room.
 External emptiness attracts inner emptiness which is the purpose of meditation.
-Emptying of thoughts, emptying of mind results in inner peace.
+Emptying of thoughts, and emptying of mind results in inner peace.

 Clearing the Space